MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ## August 25, 2020

-Version XXX of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and solution version XXX include the following new features.
+Version 404.2008.19001.0 of the PC and [!include[pn-hololens](../includes/pn-hololens.md)] apps and solution version 400.0.4.31 include the following new features.

 | Feature | Solution update required? |
 |----------------------------------------------------------------------------------------|------|